Ervin-Thorpe/Ervin-Thorpe/README.md

 <h2>🔭 I’m currently working on ...</h2>

-- <b>Building a Budget Server Using Spare and Affordable Computer Parts</b>
+- <b>Building a Budget Server and turning it into a Personal Media Streaming Platform</b>
 - <b>Modifying Home Network to faciliate more security & options</b>

 <h2> 📫 How to reach me:</h2>